Vikhyat-Chauhan/PersonalPortfolio/content/pages/index.md

       the intersection of human signals, embedded systems, and deep learning.
       Currently, I’m researching and developing advanced AI algorithms inspired by brain architecture for drones and robotics.
+  - type: HeroSection
+    title: About Me
+    subtitle: ''
+    actions:
+      - type: Button
+        label: Hire me
+        altText: ''
+        url: /
+        showIcon: true
+        icon: arrowRight
+        iconPosition: right
+        style: primary
+        elementId: ''
+    media:
+      type: ImageBlock
+      url: /images/WhatsApp Image 2025-04-24 at 22.29.59.jpeg
+      altText: Hero image
+      caption: Caption of the image
+      elementId: ''
+    colors: colors-b
+    backgroundSize: full
+    elementId: ''
+    styles:
+      self:
+        height: auto
+        width: narrow
+        padding:
+          - pt-36
+          - pb-48
+          - pl-4
+          - pr-4
+        flexDirection: row
+        textAlign: left
+        borderWidth: 0
+        margin:
+          - ml-0
+    text: >
+      Hi, I’m **Vikhyat** — a computer engineer who’s passionate about bringing smart ideas to life through a mix of AI, embedded systems, and real-time control.

+      I first got curious about tech during my undergrad days, when I built a quadcopter for solar plant inspections.
+Tinkering with sensors, control algorithms, and deep learning models made me realize how much I enjoy working at the intersection of hardware and intelligence.

+      Since then, I’ve worn a few different hats — co-founding a tech startup, developing real-time AI systems at **GE Healthcare**, and now diving deeper into research as a grad student at **Virginia Tech**.
+Every step has been about learning how to build smarter, faster, and more reliable systems that can solve real-world problems.

+      Right now, I’m especially excited about trajectory prediction for autonomous vehicles, machine learning on the edge, and designing scalable IoT ecosystems.

+      When I'm not coding or running experiments, you’ll usually find me exploring new tech trends, optimizing control systems for fun, or sketching ideas for my next side project.
 ---